 Bedell Cellars also uses sustainable corks from South America.
 The art on their wine labels are all from NYC commissioned artists.
 This label is was my personal favorite:

-The North Fork of Long Island is NOT Napa Valley, but Bedell is the one Long Island winery that mimics the California wine experience.
+Wine Tasting on Long Island is NOT Napa Valley, but Bedell is the one Long Island winery that mimics the California wine experience.
 It should be your first stop on your Long Island wine tour.

 And… your second stop should be the Tap Room at Corey Creek!